arcctgx/lfmedit/README.md

 * `lfmedit.sh` is not very useful, in a way it's just a development version of `lfmbatchedit.sh`
 * One of the mandatory parameters of scrobble edit request is the original album artist.
-To my knowledge it's not possible to get that piece of information using Last.fm API.
-The scripts try to make an assumption, but it's not bulletproof.
+It is not possible to get that piece of information from Last.fm API.
+The scripts try to make an assumption, but there is no guarantee it will be correct.
   If `lfmedit.sh` makes a wrong assumption which causes an edit to fail, it's possible to override it using `-Z` command line option.
-* The scripts attempt to verify if the edit was successful.
-I've already seen several false negatives in my testing.
-No false positives, though.
-* It looks like Last.fm treats the Unix timestamp as the unique identifier of a scrobble.
-But for some reason the scrobbles before 2005-02-13 10:20 UTC all have the same timestamp in Last.fm database.
-I'm not sure if it's possible to reliably edit these scrobbles, so the scripts will refuse to operate on scrobbles with these timestamps (including some margin for safety).
+* Last.fm seems to treat the Unix timestamp as an identifier of a scrobble.
+But this is not unique: the scrobbles before 2005-02-13 10:20 UTC all have the same timestamp in the database.
+I'm not sure if it's possible to safely edit these scrobbles, so the scripts will refuse to edit them.
+* Edit verification is not very reliable - I've seen both false positives and false negatives in my testing.
+For this reason verification is disabled by default.
+It can be enabled using `-V` option.
 * It's slow.
 For each scrobble edit the script sends one Last.fm API request to get original scrobble data, then a POST request to edit the scrobble, and another POST request to verify the edit.
 This involves spawning several `curl` and `jq` processes,